apnadkarni/blt/doc/combomenu.rst

   **-decreasing**
     Search menu items in order of the highest to lowest index.

-  **-from** *item*
+  **-from** *itemName*
-    Specifies the menu item frow where to start searching.  *Item* may be a label, index, or tag, but may not represent more than one menu item.
+    Specifies the menu item frow where to start searching.  *ItemName* may be a label, index, or tag, but may not represent more than one menu item.

   **-glob**
     Indicates that *string* is glob-style pattern.
 Matching is done in a